azeemdevs/PHP_best_practices/README.md

 - Print the First 10 ten numbers of the Fibonacci Series
 - Sum of 2 Digit Numbers without + operator.
 - Sum of digits of number
+- Find The Factorial of a number.
+-  Given an array of numbers print only even numbers and then odd numbers